 So, how exactly do you nail your design and build a brand identity that will take your business to the next level?
 Good question, the key is to be completely driven by your strategy.
 It’s why you focus on those core bits first before moving onto the nice, pretty visuals!
-They are the engine in the car and without them the care won’t drive… So always design with your strategy in mind.
+They are the engine in the car and without them the car won’t drive… Always design with your strategy in mind.

 Right, now let’s break down the different areas of your visual identity so we can understand what you need:

 Developing your brand identity

 Effective Logo Design

 Your logo is central to your brand identity design, and whilst despite confusion for being the ‘brand’, it is the element of your brand identity that people will be exposed to the most and therefore time needs to be taken to create an effective logo design in order to connect with your audience.
 It needs to be in tangent with all the other elements of your brand identity, creating a visually consistent and appealing brand.

 The big one, your website.
 Whilst your logo is the most exposed it’s your website that can really make or break your customers buying process.
 It’s your shop front, it’s your window display at Harrods.
 If you put the effort and thought into your website design (which you should) then you will reap the benefits.
 Your customers will definitely be checking your website before they decide to do business with you and any issues they may have with the UX or design and they will judge and they may not engage.
 Your website is where your brand identity should come through at it’s digital finest!